mattm/sql-style-guide/README.md

 select * from customers where is_cancelled = true
 select * from customers where is_cancelled = false

--- Fine too
-select * from customers where not is_cancelled

 -- Bad
 select * from customers where is_cancelled
+select * from customers where not is_cancelled
 ```

 ### Use `as` to alias column names